 The revenue budget of Public Safety increases by 15.2% to R1.1 billion.
 The increase is mainly due to increased billing for fine revenue to be collected through the Administrative Adjudication of Road Traffic Offences Act (AARTO).
-The expenditure budget increases by 6% to R3.3 billion.
+The expenditure budget increases by 9.4% to R3.4 billion.
+The increase is mainly due to additional allocation received for 1500 metropolitan police officers and the centralisation of security services under JMPD.
 Below is a highlight of programmes that are addressed within the budget: